Banner

 The warning in her voice is clear, but you can’t afford to turn down any advantage.
 You nod slowly.
 “Fine.
 What’s the clue?”

-Before you can ask her what she means, she steps back, her smirk returning.
+Before you can ask her what the riddle means, she steps back, her smirk returning.
 “Good luck, Kira,” she says, her voice light and mocking as she turns and vanishes into the shadows.
 “I do hope you survive.”

 Her words linger in the air long after she’s gone, and for a moment, you stand frozen, trying to make sense of the encounter.
 But there’s no time to dwell on it.
 You turn back to the pedestal, her cryptic clue running through your mind.